livepeer/LIPs/LIPs/LIP-73.md

 ### L1 -> L2 Minter LPT and ETH Migration

-In order to support user migrations to L2, we will need to migrate the LPT and ETH held by the L1 Minter to the L2 Migrator (described in further detail the next section).
+In order to support user migrations to L2, we will need to migrate the LPT and ETH held by the L1 Minter to the L2 Migrator (described in further detail in the next section).
 The L2 Migrator will be responsible for using the migrated LPT and ETH to:

 - Stake LPT in the L2 BondingManager on behalf of users that migrate from L1
 - Distribute ETH to users that are owed fees that migrate from L1